yezero/sandstorm/docs/vagrant-spk/customizing.md

 ## Overview of vagrant-spk

-The goal of `vagrant-spk` is to be an easy-to-install tool that runs on Windows, Mac, and Linux that lets people create Sandstorm packages without mucking with their main operating system.
+The goal of `vagrant-spk` is to be an easy-to-install tool that runs on Windows, Mac, and Linux that lets people create Thurly packages without mucking with their main operating system.
 It works properly on Mac, GNU/Linux, and Windows systems.